 Here you will find information on the NVRA and the Secretary of State's efforts to assist state VRAs and county elections officials in ensuring compliance with the NVRA.

 The NVRA has five main provisions for states:

 - Voter Registration: Offer opportunities to register to vote at all NVRA Voter Registration Agencies.
 For more information, please visit our NVRA Voter Registration Agencies web page;

-- Voter Registration List Maintenance: Adopt procedures to remove ineligible voters from the list of registered voters, while ensuring no voters are removed for the failure to cast a ballot.
+- Voter Registration List Maintenance: Adopt procedures to add eligible voters to the list of registered voters and remove ineligible voters from the list of registered voters, while ensuring no voters are removed for the failure to cast a ballot.
 Elections officials may use change of address information to update voter records, but may not remove a voter from the rolls based solely on this information.
 For more information, please visit our NVRA List Maintenance Requirements section;

-- NVRA Record Keeping and Reporting: Keep track of voter registration numbers overall and, in particular, how many voter registrations come in from NVRA Voter Registration Agencies.
-Report that information to the Election Assistance Commission (EAC) by March 31st in odd-numbered years.
-While the number of declinations (when a voter declines to register) is not required to be reported to the EAC, the NVRA requires that declination forms be kept on file at each NVRA Voter Registration Agency.
+- NVRA Record Keeping and Reporting: Keep track of voter registration numbers overall and, in particular, how many voter registrations come in from VRAs and report that information to the Election Assistance Commission (EAC) by March 31st in odd-numbered years.
+While the number of declinations (when a voter declines to register) is not required to be reported to the EAC, the NVRA requires that declination forms be kept on file at each VRA.
 For more information, please visit our Federal Reporting to the Election Assistance Commission (EAC) section; and

 - National Voter Registration Form: Accept new voter registrations on the National Voter Registration Form.